ThePriyanshuDas/DeepAlpha-AI-Powered-Market-Trend-Prediction/README.md

 This project focuses on predicting the stock price of **NVIDIA (NVDA)** using historical market data and machine learning techniques.
 The model analyzes past trends, patterns, and indicators to forecast future stock prices.

-The goal is to build an end-to-end pipeline — from data collection to prediction and visualization.

 ---